 - Consultation with a paediatrician: Regular meetings with the child’s doctor to monitor progress.

-- Specialized therapists: Depending on the child’s needs, occupational, speech, or physical therapists can be invaluable.
+- Specialised therapists: Depending on the child’s needs, occupational, speech, or physical therapists can be invaluable.

 - Support groups: Connecting with other parents facing similar challenges.